arisfernando/UCI-ML-Behavioral-Score/README.md

-# uciml_creditscore
+# UCI ML - Taiwan Credit Card Usage
-Behavioral Credit Score
+Behavioral Credit Score - Aris Fernando

+All respective codes and slides are on my own.